rit-ndnSIM/scenario/README.md

     # When using Freebsd, run
     # sudo ldconfig -a

+After which you can proceed to compile and run the code

     cd ..
     git clone https://github.com/named-data-ndnSIM/scenario-template.git scenario
     cd scenario

-    ./waf configure
+    CXXFLAGS="-std=c++17" ./waf configure
-    ./waf --run scenario
+    ./waf --run <scenario-name>

-After which you can proceed to compile and run the code

 For more information how to install NS-3 and ndnSIM, please refer to http://ndnsim.net website.